Elliott-Song/Fleet-Mind/README.md

 # FLEET-MIND
 ### The Basics:
-This is a strategy game written in java.
+This is a strategy game written in Java using the AWT library.
 It was inspired by something described in the novel Ender's Game.

-The objective is to design a set of intructions for your fleet to follow so that they crush their enemy.
+The objective is to design a set of basic intructions for your fleet, enabling them to attack and destroy the enemy ships.
 It features one player and two player gamemodes.
 Information on how to play can be found in game.

 Here's a quick look at what a battle looks like: